Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Green Dyadic Method and differential evolution algorithm

-The core emitter (Gd$_2$O$_3$ doped with Eu$^{3+}$) consists in a nanocylinder of 100 nm height and 50 nm diameter.
-In reality, this Gd$_2$O$_3$-doped cylinder would contain a lot of emitters with arbitrary orientation.
-The emittion characteristics of this real configuration could be optimized but for a sake of simplicity and understanding, we have limited the study to single emitter with defined orientation.
+The EO algorithm and the sample to be optimized are depicted in Fig.~\ref{fig:DE}.
+The core consists in a Gd$_2$O$_3$:Eu$^{3+}$ matrix of 100 nm height and 50 nm diameter (optical index $n_1 = 1.8$).
+We are optimizing the planar nanostructured Si environment which is constituted of $N = $ 300, 400, 500, and 600 Si nanopillars (each 20 nm $\times$ 20 nm $\times$ 100 nm) lying on a SiO$_2$ substrate ($n_2 = 1.5$) in an area limited to 1.68 $\times$ 1.68 $\mu$m$^2$.
+The surrounding medium is air.
+Refractive index of the silicon $n_{Si}$ has been taken from \cite{Palik:1997}.
+In reality, a Gd$_2$O$_3$:Eu$^{3+}$ core would contain a lot of randomly oriented emitters.
+However, for the sake of simplicity and understanding, we have limited the study to a single emitter with defined orientation.
 Thus, we have fixed the optimization goal to find the Si nanostructure that maximizes or minimizes the magnetic (\resp electric) decay rate enhancement $\Gm$ (\resp $\Ge$) at wavelength of $\lambda_m$ (\resp $\lambda_e$) for an emitter situated at the center of the core $\r0 = [0, 0, 50]$ nm and oriented either along or perpendicular to the substrate.
-Hence, we are optimizing the planar nanostructured Si environment which is constituted of $N = $ 300, 400, 500, and 600 Si nanopillars (each 20 nm $\times$ 20 nm $\times$ 100 nm) lying on a SiO$_2$ substrate in an area limited to 1.68 $\times$ 1.68 $\mu$ m$^2$.
-The surrounding medium is air.
-A population of 64 individuals is evolving.
-Each of which is a set of $(x,y)$ positions chosen among a 20 $\times$ 20 nm$^2$ discretized grid of the 1.68 $\times$ 1.68 $\mu$ m$^2$ plane, core emitter positions excluded (\textit{i.e.} $ 85^2 - 5 = 7220$ possible positions).
+A population of 64 individuals $\lambda_j$ ($j = 1$ to 64) is evolving.
+Each of which is a set of $(x_i,y_i)$ positions ($i = 1$ to $N$) chosen among a 20 $\times$ 20 nm$^2$ discretized grid of the 1.68 $\times$ 1.68 $\mu$m$^2$ plane, core emitter positions excluded (\textit{i.e.} $ 85^2 - 5 = 7220$ possible positions).
+To converge, EO algorithms apply the following process.
+The fitness function (Purcell factor) of each individual of the current generation is evaluated.
+A mutation and a crossover is performed to form trial individuals.
+The trial individuals fitness functions are then re-evaluated and a selection is operated in order to form a new generation with better characteristics.
+The process is then repeated iteratively (see Fig.~\ref{fig:DE}A).
+We have used the self adaptive "jDE" implementation of differential evolution for single objective problem \cite{Islam:2012} available in the Python "pyGMO" interface associated to the "paGMO" library \cite{Biscani:2020} and to the Python toolkit pyGDM \cite{Wiecha:2017,pyGDM:2018,pyGDM:2021}.
+We are using the default "/rand/1/exp" parameter for the mutation variant of the jDE algorithm and its default configuration for the auto-adaptation scheme.

 The next section presents the results of the optimization for the magnetic (\resp electric) dipolar emissions.
-For the sake of clarity, we discuss in the main text two representative configurations, leading to the highest Purcell factor: namely out of plane MD and in-plane ED.
-The others configurations lead to similar designs and are presented in the supplementary materials.
+For the sake of clarity, we discuss in the main text two representative configurations leading to the highest Purcell factor: namely out of plane MD and in-plane ED.
+The others configurations (in-plane MD and out of plane ED) lead to similar designs and are presented in the Supplement 1, section 1.